jiriteach/uos-dns/README.md

 This Cloudflare Worker accepts parameters specified under `Settings > Internet > WAN > Dynamic DNS > custom` which `UniFi OS` uses to call whenever an IP change is detected.
 The Cloudflare Worker then calls Cloudflare DNS API to update the specified DNS A record with the new IP address.

+Based on the implementation from - https://github.com/willswire/unifi-ddns⁠ - Thanks!

 ## Cloudflare requirements

 You need to be using Cloudflare for you domain which means using Cloudflare nameservers and managing your domains DNS within Cloudflare.